Dolfas/Kaggle_Titanic_Competition/README.md

 ## What is this project all about?
-In this all time starter for kaggle competitions, I used machine learning for the prediction of the survival of titanic passengers based on certain features like sex and age.
+In this all time starter for kaggle competitions, I used machine learning for the prediction of the survival of titanic passengers based on features like sex and age.
 With this intent I used Random Forests, since they are suitable for tabular data.

 <p align = "center">